ray-project/ray/doc/source/tune/_tutorials/tune-usage.rst

 In this example, checkpoints will be saved by training iteration to ``local_dir/exp_name/trial_name/checkpoint_<step>``.

-You can restore a single trial checkpoint by using ``tune.run(restore=<checkpoint_dir>)`` By doing this, you can change whatever experiments' configuration such as the experiment's name, the training iteration or so:
+You can restore a single trial checkpoint by using ``tune.run(restore=<checkpoint_dir>)`` By doing this, you can change whatever experiments' configuration such as the experiment's name:

 .. code-block:: python